robavox/robavox/README.md

 - 👋 Hi, Welcome to RobavoX (Robavo Expeditions).
 - 👀 We're are a venture studio interested in creating and funding civic and deep tech projects.
-- 💞️ We’re always interested in collaborating with senior engineers (hardware, software, embedded systems, spacecraft, etc), designers, university faculty, graduate students, postdocs, and research scientists passionate about entrepreneurship, venture capital, and tech.
+- 💞️ We’re always interested in collaborating with senior engineers (hardware, software, embedded systems, etc), designers, university faculty, graduate students, postdocs, and research scientists passionate about entrepreneurship, venture capital, and tech.
 - 📫 We'd love to talk.
 Email us at hello@robavo.xyz

 <!---